WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 # Converting The VM to run on Linux
 This is a quick and dirty guide to get the VM working on a Linux system; I got this running on Kubuntu 24.04, so you may have different required dependencies.

 You might be tempted to use VirtMan, but I wasn't able to get it to work.
+This is because VirtMan doesn't support virtualized NVMe drives, even though QEMU does.
 There's quite a lot of discussion about it at this blog post ([KVM guests with emulated SSD and NVMe drives – Just another Linux geek](https://blog.christophersmart.com/2019/12/18/kvm-guests-with-emulated-ssd-and-nvme-drives/)), and maybe I'll tackle that later, but right now I wanted to make sure it could be done first.

 So this will  get it done!
 ## Install dependencies